(Photo of my son, Shadrach – now a hearty three-year-old. Our #anotherboy is not due for another 8 weeks or so.)

 I know the basics (one would hope) of human reproduction.
 But I had completely forgotten some of the intricate details.
 The fact that the egg is protected by a hard protein shell, and that the only way it can be fertilized is if a sperm with the exact matching protein “key” finds it.
 That matching causes the sperm to release an enzyme that breaks the barrier of the egg and lets the sperm in.
 I had forgotten all the crazy details of the inside of the fallopian tubes and how all of those things work.
 It was shocking.
 And more than shocking, it was beautiful.
 Because as a culture, we have come to believe that pregnancy can happen on accident.
 That it is just something that can’t be resisted.
 And yet watching this impressed on me the total opposite.
 It is amazing that this ever happens at all!This could never happen without the active work of a Creator.
 As far back as you go in the process, all you will find is more and more complexity.
 More and more impossibly complicated design.
 More and more variables and insane improbabilities.

 So there I was sitting on our bed, trying not to smell anything, sick out of my brains, and so thankful.
+Find the most comfortable hospital beds for sale at SonderCare which I also used when I was very sick.
 Because the baby that was growing inside me was no accident.
 Nothing could be clearer than to see that this is an active act of creation.
 That God had called this little poppy seed into existence by name.
 That all of this was not a result of any kind of accident, but rather the perfect plan of a Holy Creator God.

 And what was happening in my womb was not something we did.
 It was not something that God decided to follow through on, but that we started and committed Him to.
 God did this.
 And to be anything other than willing to receive His work would be shameful.

 Talking to my Grandpa the other day, he mentioned Psalm 27.
-When you see all these sorrowful videos of Planned Parenthood, it is easy to have your heart broken for these unwanted children.
+When you see all these sorrowful videos made by the commercial video production which is about Planned Parenthood, it is easy to have your heart broken for these unwanted children.
 But Psalm 27 says “When my father and my mother forsake me, then the Lord will take care of me.”